Building Loading – Wind Load

 this edit box, enter the Site Elevation (Above

 Sea Level) applicable to the project.
-The minimum and maximum permissible

-elevations that may be entered are 0.0 ft and 15,000.0 ft.
-As stipulated by the building code,
+0.0 ft and 15,000.0 ft.
+As stipulated by

-Wind pressures will reduce as the Site Elevation increases above sea level, 0.0
+the building code, Wind pressures will reduce as the Site Elevation increases

-ft.
-The job
+above sea level, 0.0 ft.
+The job site

-site examples shown below, indicates that the Site
+examples shown below, indicates

-field.
-This
+Site Elevation field.
+This reduction can

-control the building design.
+building design.

 The Topographic Factor (Kzt